 Becca Bags are a quick project for an all-purpose zippered pouch.
 Look at all of the goodies she holds.
 Yes, all of that fits in Becca.
-Not only is this project quick, it’s easy to embellish, embroider, and personalize.
+Not only is this project quick, but it’s also easy to embellish, embroider, and personalize.
 Make a themed bag and fill with goodies.

 10. Bendy Bag Tall Zipper Pouches That Stand Open

 Two fat quarters and a zipper never looked so good.
-Bendy is perfect for sewing supplies because she stands up and open, making her easy to work out of.
+Bendy is perfect for sewing supplies because she stands up and opens, making her easy to work out of.
 Bendy is a great guy gift for gear, too.
 She unzips in one motion and sits at attention.
 Perfect for cords and accessories.

 Get the Patterns

-Patterns for all of these projects are available at quilt shops in store or online.
+Patterns for all of these projects are available at quilt shops in-store or online.

 Shop now: organizer sewing patterns